 Furthermore, in the event of a deterioration of the market situation, the Group could experience a decline in the volume of transactions carried out on behalf of its customers, leading to a decrease in the revenues generated from this activity and in particular in commissions received.
-In 2022, the reduction in accommodative monetary policies led to significant corrections in certain markets or asset classes.
-The initiation of a monetary tightening cycle by a few central banks, in order to alleviate inflationary pressures, led to tensions and volatility in rates in the first quarter of 2022, reflected notably by an increase and a flattening of the main curves.

-Hope for normalisation in monetary policies in 2023 in the coming months has led to an improvement in overall sentiment of the financial markets and the appreciation of risky assets.
-However, the deterioration of certain macroeconomic and financial indicators suggests, in Société Générale's opinion, a possible recession in Europe and the US in the next year.
-Finally, financial markets outlook remains uncertain due in part to inflationary pressures and to a turbulent geopolitical context.
+The first signs of slowing inflation, accompanied by a normalisation in monetary policies of certain central banks, has led to an improvement in overall sentiment of the financial markets and the appreciation of risky assets during the first half of 2023.
+However, the deterioration of certain macroeconomic and financial indicators suggests, in Société Générale's opinion, a possible recession in Europe and the US by the end of the year.
+Finally, financial markets outlook remains uncertain due in part to inflationary pressures and to a turbulent geopolitical context and to turmoil within the global banking sector.

-For information purposes, Global Markets & Investor Services activities represented EUR 6.7 billion of net banking income in 2022, or 24% of the Group's total revenues.
-At 31 December 2022, risk-weighted assets (RWA) in relation to market risk represented EUR 13.7 billion (4% of the Group's total RWA).
+For information purposes, Global Markets & Investor Services activities represented EUR 3.4 billion of net banking income in 2023, or 27% of the Group's total revenues.
+At 30 June 2023, risk-weighted assets (RWA) in relation to market risk represented EUR 11.6 billion (3% of the Group's total RWA).